xeon123/KCNA-notes/3 Containers with Dockers.md

 #### **Modern Ingredients for Containers**

-Docker brought together two key ingredients: Linux Namespaces and control groups (cgroups).
-Linux Namespaces provide a way to isolate processes at the kernel level, while cgroups allow for resource allocation and isolation.
+Docker brought together two key ingredients: **Linux Namespaces and control groups (cgroups)**.
+Linux Namespaces provide a **way to isolate processes at the kernel level**, while cgroups allow for **resource allocation and isolation**.
 By combining these technologies, Docker created a lightweight containerization platform that provided strong isolation guarantees.

+Docker was originally called **DotCloud**, which was a cloud platform-as-a-service (PaaS) company founded in 2008 by Solomon Hykes and Sebastien Pahl.
+The project that would eventually become Docker was initially developed as an internal tool for automating the deployment of applications on the DotCloud platform.

 1. **Linux Namespaces (2002)**
-    - In 2002, the Linux kernel was modified to include 6 new namespaces.
+    - In 2002, the Linux kernel was modified to include **6 new namespaces**.
     - Key for containerization, isolating processes, network stacks, mount points, hostnames, and inter-process communication.
+	    - The network namespace in Linux is used to p**rovide a complete, isolated networking stack for each namespace**.
+This means that each namespace can have its own IP addresses, routing tables, firewall rules, and other networking configurations, which are separate from those of other namespaces and the host system.
-    - Examples include `PID`, `NET`, `MNT`, `UTS`, `IPC`, and `USER` namespaces.
+    - Examples include `PID`, `NET`, `MNT`, `UTS` (Unix Timesharing System), `IPC`, and `USER` namespaces.
         - `USER`: Isolate the user ID space allowing processes within a namespace to have their own unique set of ids seprarate from the rest of the system.
         - `PID`: allow processes in a namespace to have their own unique set of processes IDs without conflicting with each other.
         - `NET`: Processes within a namespace have their own independent networking stack, allowing communication between processes in the same namespace.